SonarSource/sonar-.net-documentation/doc/appendix-3.md

-# Appendix 3: Advanced MSBuild SonarQube Runner configuration options
+# Appendix 3: Advanced MSBuild SonarQube Runner configuration

 This appendix contains additional information on how the MSBuild SonarQube Runner can be configured to work effectively in more complex real-world scenarios.